MUSC Center for Global Health

 - Principal investigators for funded projects will be required to submit an annual report and final progress report two years following the completion of their project to the Center for Global Health indicating: the number of subsequent grant applications, the funding outcome of these applications, and any publications or presentations that may have been based on the pilot grant.

 - Awardees must agree to credit the MUSC Center for Global Health in any publication, publicity or applications that result from awards.

 - It is the PI’s responsibility to inform the CGH office of any changes to the project, including departure from the PI’s institution.
 This will help to determine how both parties should proceed, such as transfer a PI’s responsibility to another team member or to close out the project.

-For questions, contact Kathleen Ellis, Director of Operations, MUSC Center for Global Health at email@example.com
+For questions, contact Kathleen Ellis, CGH Director of Operations at email@example.com

 South Carolina Clinical & Translational Research Institute (SCTR) has resources and consultation services (such as biostat, budget, regulatory, coordinator core and intellectual property consultations) that can help investigators interested in applying under this RFA.
 Please submit your request for a consultation (online link) or call the SCTR SUCCESS Center at 843-792-8300.

 Reviewers for the applications will be identified from faculty with expertise in relevant scientific disciplines and current research areas.
 Reviewers are instructed to evaluate applications by addressing the core review criteria (listed below) as applicable based on the grant category.